lchavez1/genetic_algorithm_java/README.md

 # genetic_algorithm_java 🧬

-This is the genetic algorithm with Java.
+This is the genetic algorithm with Java to solve One Max problem.

 ### What is GA? 🧬